Scotland Tour: Scottish Highlands & Lowlands

 Walking and Standing

 Far Horizons expects all participants to be physically active and able to walk and climb independently throughout the full touring days.
-This includes walking over uneven terrain (uphill and downhill) for a mile or more at each site.
-You should expect to be on your feet for much of each day, averaging 3-4 miles of walking.
-As such, each participant should be able to walk unaided at a pace of 3 miles per hour for at least half an hour at a time, and to stand unsupported for at least 30 minutes.
-Bearing this in mind, we suggest that, if you have not already done so, you begin walking for a mile or two every day.
-We feel that this preparation will increase your enjoyment of the trip.
+This includes walking over uneven terrain (uphill and downhill) for 2 miles or more at each site.
+You should expect to be on your feet for much of each day, averaging as much as 5 miles of walking per day.
+As such, each participant should be able to walk unaided at a pace of 3 miles per hour for at least an hour at a time, and to stand unsupported for at least 60 minutes.
+Bearing this in mind, we suggest that, if you have not already done so, you begin walking several miles every day, ideally including stairs and hills.
 If you have questions about your ability to keep up with the group or the strenuous nature of this trip, please contact the Far Horizons staff.

 This tour is designed for flexible, energetic people who like to be active, have a spirit of adventure and a positive attitude.
-We have designed this trip to be as comfortable as possible, while also aiming to visit some remote or unique sites that other companies do not attempt to include in their itineraries.
-There may be days where we have very long drives and the conditions of the roads may vary.
-Hotels and transportation in some remote areas may not be up to western standards.
+We have designed this trip to be as comfortable as possible while also aiming to visit some remote or unique sites that other companies do not attempt to include in their itineraries.
+There may be days when we have very long drives, and the conditions of the roads may vary.
+Hotels and transportation in some remote areas may not be up to Western standards.
 There may be times when no bellhops are available; please pack with the understanding that you need to be able to handle your own luggage at times.
-At times we may be walking over uneven trails for a mile or more; hiking boots are strongly recommended.
-Not every meal will not be haute cuisine and several lunches may be picnics or box lunches.
-By maintaining a flexible attitude we will soon be captivated by the beauty of the natural scenery, the hospitality of the local people, and the fascinating sites we will see.
+Sometimes, we may be walking over uneven trails for a mile or more; hiking boots are strongly recommended.
+Not every meal will be haute cuisine, and several lunches may be picnics or box lunches.
+By maintaining a flexible attitude, we will soon be captivated by the beauty of the natural scenery, the hospitality of the local people, and the fascinating sites we will see.
 Your flexibility and patience will be appreciated.

 Itinerary Changes

 Changes in our itinerary, accommodations, and transportation schedules may occur.
 While we are committed to keeping as close to the published details as possible, sometimes it is simply not possible.
 Weather events, government affairs, or other factors out of our control sometimes come into play.
-A good book to read as well as patience, flexible attitude, and a sense of humor are essential.
+A good book to read, as well as patience, a flexible attitude, and a sense of humor are essential.

 Note about Hotels